d-smith/challenge-4-dex/README.md

 ## 🔭 Overview

-This is submission for the BuidlGuidl Minimal Viable Exchange challenge.
+This is my submission for the BuidlGuidl Minimal Viable Exchange challenge.
 It is a clone of the submission repo, with my additions based on the instructions that follow.

 Be sure to check out [Speedrun Ethereum](https://speedrunethereum.com/)